Prescription Contraception is Basic Health Care for Women

 - Family planning is central to good health care for women.
 Access to contraception is critical to preventing unintended pregnancies and to enabling women to control the timing and spacing of their pregnancies.
 Contraceptive use in the United States is virtually universal among women of reproductive age.
 A woman who wants only two children must use contraception for roughly three decades of her life.
 Also, women rely on prescription contraceptives for a range of medical purposes in addition to birth control, such as regulation of cycles and endometriosis.

 - Emergency contraception (EC), also known as the morning after pill, is an FDA-approved form of contraception that prevents pregnancy after sexual intercourse.
 EC is a time-sensitive medication that has great potential to prevent unintended pregnancies.
-Currently, there are several options for emergency contraception available, one that requires a prescription and three that are available without a prescription for individuals 17 and older.
+Currently, there are three types of emergency contraception available: a prescription drug, an over-the-counter drug, and a copper intrauterine device (IUD) inserted by a health care provider.

-- Reports of pharmacist refusals to fill prescriptions for birth control—or provide EC to individuals who do not require a prescription—have surfaced in at least twenty-four states across the nation, including: AZ, CA, DC, GA, IL, LA, MA, MI, MN, MO, MT, NH, NY, NC, OH, OK, OR, RI, TN, TX, VA, WA, WV, WI.
+- Reports of pharmacies refusing to fill prescriptions for birth control—or provide EC—have surfaced in at least twenty-five states across the nation, including: AZ, CA, DC, GA, IL, LA, MA, MI, MN, MO, MT, NH, NJ, NY, NC, OH, OK, OR, RI, TN, TX, VA, WA, WV, WI.

 - These refusals to dispense prescription contraceptives or provide EC are based on personal beliefs, not on legitimate medical or professional concerns.
-The same pharmacists who refuse to dispense contraceptives because of their personal beliefs often refuse to transfer a woman’s prescription to another pharmacist or to refer her to another pharmacy.
+The same pharmacies that refuse to dispense contraceptives because of personal beliefs often refuse to transfer a woman’s prescription or refer her to another pharmacy.
 These refusals can have devastating consequences for women’s health.

-- Despite the fact that three brands of EC are available without a prescription to certain individuals, refusals based on personal beliefs are still a problem.
-Non-prescription EC must be kept behind the counter, so individuals seeking it must interact with pharmacists or other pharmacy staff who may have personal beliefs against providing the drug.
+- Despite the fact one type of EC is available without a prescription, refusals based on personal beliefs are still a problem.
+Some stores prefer to keep non-prescription EC behind the counter or in locked cases, so individuals seeking it must interact with pharmacists or other pharmacy staff who may have personal beliefs against providing the drug.